rumenpetrov/fe-hunger-games/README.md

 # FE hunger games
 Community-driven game focusing on front-end development, where participants collaborate to create the most polished code for simple UI blocks.

-## WIP
-The project is in active development phase.

 ## Requirements
 * node 18
 * npm 9.8.1